ethz-asl/glocal_exploration/README.md

 1. The demo can be run using a **binary** or using the UE4 **editor**:
     * If you want to run the binary step 1 can be skipped.

       (Recommended if you just want to run the demo.)

     * If you want to use the editor, follow the steps described [here](https://docs.unrealengine.com/en-US/SharingAndReleasing/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/index.html) to install Unreal Engine.

       (Recommended if you wish to modify or create simulation worlds.)

+    **NOTE:** We are aware of the binary not running on certain systems due to graphics drivers issues.
+We recommend using the editor in this case.

 2. Install AirSim and the unreal_airsim simulator by following [these instructions](https://github.com/ethz-asl/unreal_airsim#Instalation).